Originally published 2016, updated October 2025

 Misc Tests

 Carcinoid Heart Disease (CHD) (Hedinger syndrome).
 I’m not really talking directly about a tumour here but thought it would be useful to include a blood test called N-terminal pro-B-type natriuretic peptide (NT-proBNP).
 This is a protein produced by the heart that helps diagnose and monitor heart failure.
 For those not offered an annual Echocardiogram and/or or are ‘non-syndromic’ with normal levels of 5-HIAA, NT-proBNP is a screening test that can give an indication of any heart issue which might then need further checks.
 This mostly affects metastatic midgut NETs but very rarely in other serotonin secreting locations.
-Read more about carcinoid heart disease by clicking here
+Read more about carcinoid heart disease by clicking here.

 Histamine

 I included it separately here because evidence is lacking.
-It is, however, usually only associated with foregut tumours.
+It is, however, when mentioned, usually only associated with foregut tumours.
 It’s potentially a controversial area as the test is normally done to help confirm a diagnosis of anaphylaxis, mastocytosis, or mast cell activation.
 But that is for regular issues not necessarily evidence of a tumour secretion of histamine.
 Histamine is not routinely used in the diagnosis of NETs or any NET hormonal syndromes – go figure.

 – read more by clicking here or on the picture below.